Despite ankle issues, Mahomes gets back to work

 “It was a physical game.
 My whole body was a little sore.
 But I don’t think I had any step backward, a reaggravation of the ankle,” Mahomes said.
 “A little pain playing with it but other than that, I feel like I’m in a good spot.”

 The Chiefs sustained a number of other injuries during their 23-20 win over the Bengals, though.
-They lost three wide receivers — Mecole Hardman reinjured his pelvis, JuJu Smith-Schuster had swelling in his knee and Kadarius Toney sprained his ankle — while cornerback L’Jarius Sneed was in the concussion protocol and Willie Gay Jr. hurt his shoulder.
+They lost three wide receivers — Mecole Hardman reinjured his pelvis, JuJu Smith-Schuster had swelling in his knee, Kadarius Toney sprained his ankle — while cornerback L’Jarius Sneed was in the concussion protocol, and Willie Gay Jr. hurt his shoulder.

 Gay was the only one that returned to practice on an unseasonably mild February day in Kansas City.